The Home Buyer's Guide to Mortgage Math

 Year 30 (final payment) $14 $2,514

 In the first payment, roughly 86% goes to interest.
 By year 25, roughly 69% goes to principal.
 This pattern is called amortization.
-It explains why extra payments early in the loan save the most interest.
+Each small principal payment reduces the balance, which reduces the next month’s interest charge, which frees up more of the next payment for principal.
+The effect compounds over time.
+That is why extra payments early in the loan save the most interest; they shrink the balance that generates interest charges for every remaining month.
+See mortgage payment breakdown for a detailed year-by-year walkthrough.

 15-year vs. 30-year terms